Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 As long as a piece of software does something at least remotely useful, it will always have functional requirements.
 Those can be either _formal_ (specification documents, user stories, etc.) or _informal_ (verbally agreed upon, assumed, JIRA tickets, written on toilet paper, etc.)

 Turning informal specifications into functional tests can often be difficult because it requires us to take a step away from code and challenge ourselves to think from a user's perspective.
-What helps me with my open source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode those into tests.
+What helps me with my open-source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode those into tests.

 To summarize, we can conclude that it's a good idea to **partition tests based on threads of behavior, rather than the code's internal structure**.